skyleronken/sshrat/README.md

 # sshrat
-An SSH client wrapper providing RAT like functionality
+ A simple SSH client providing RAT like functionality.